 - Instructional scaffolding: use of pictures, regalia, graphs, graphic organizers, audio-visual aids, and so forth.

 Being aware of how you use these tools in the classroom can help you better plan for the needs of your students.
 Eventually, the goal is for the student to figure out the task at hand on their own and no longer need the additional support.

 Maximize inter-student interaction.

 Cooperative learning is proven to be effective for ESL learners.
 Students see the teacher as the authority figure.
 Getting them to speak in front of you or in front of the whole online group class can be difficult, but they usually feel more comfortable interacting with their peers.
-Ask your students to teach one another simple playground games if you’re teaching a group online class, like tag or four square.
-For an online esl jobs, you could even have the class interact with and help each other use some of these apps for learning English as a means to facilitate conversation, learn, and have fun.
+Ask your students to teach one another simple playground games if you’re teaching a group online class, like tag or foursquare.
+For an online ESL job, you could even have the class interact with and help each other use some of these apps for learning English as a means to facilitate conversation, learn, and have fun.
 When planning group or pairing activities, design different groupings depending on the needs and purposes of the lesson.
 This interaction gives the ESL students a chance to practice English in a less threatening setting.
-Although they shouldn’t feel threatened at all, because you should always.
+Although they shouldn’t feel threatened at all because you should always.

 Happy Teaching!
 Teacher Daniel 🙂